 - Fully Valid U.S. Passport / Expired Passport Not issued More Than 15 Years Previously

 - Naturalization Certificate

 Each applicant must provide copies of a photo ID.
-Copies should be enlarged, in color, and include the front and back of each ID card on a single-sided copy.
+Copies should be slightly enlarged, in color, and include the front and back of each ID card on a single-sided page.
 All ID cards must be valid.